 I have been a Trustee for seven different Private Trusts holding traditional investment assets to include real estate.
-I was owner and Managing Broker of a real estate brokerage for 9 years, specializing in the acquisition and disposition of land.
+I was owner and Designated Broker of a real estate brokerage for 9 years, specializing in the acquisition and disposition of land.
 I have negotiated and contracted for mineral royalties and have experience with forest practices.
 As Power of Attorney (properly called Attorney In Fact) for multiple individuals, I have managed private business interests, but I am NOT an attorney at law.
-I have been a Vice Chairman of a local chapter of an internationally recognized charity and President of a private charitable foundation.
+I have been Vice Chairman and Treasurer of a local chapter of an internationally recognized charity and President of a private charitable foundation.
 Before real estate, I was a Director of Sales for a large pharmaceutical company.

 What I am not:

 I am not an attorney or CPA.